cmeeren/Felicity/DOCUMENTATION.md

 If you need to modify the response, e.g. to add cache headers, use `ModifyResponse`.
 This function allows you to modify the `HttpContext`, either directly or by using a Giraffe `HttpHandler`.

+### Configuring the ASP.NET Core endpoint

+Use `ConfigureEndpoint` to configure the ASP.NET Core endpoint.
+Note that for polymorphic collections (i.e., collections with multiple resource types), the `ConfigureEndpoint` for all resource modules are called in an arbitrary order.

 ### Execution order

 1. Get the context